-- a) It is rationally connected to the provision of the transportation service; - b) It was adopted based on an honest and good faith belief that it was necessary in order to provide the transportation service; and - There are constraints that make the removal of the obstacle unreasonable, c) impractical or impossible ("undue hardship").81
+- a) It is rationally connected to the provision of the transportation service; - b) It was adopted based on an honest and good faith belief that it was necessary in order to provide the transportation service; and c) There are constraints that make the removal of the obstacle unreasonable, impractical or impossible ("undue hardship").82

-$^{^{80}}$ For example, consult Decision No. 111-AT-A-2017 at para 11.
-81 Decision No. 354-AT-A-2015 at para 4.
+81 For example, consult Decision No. 111-AT-A-2017 at para 11.

-The CTA has referred to this test as the "justification test."82 On its face, it is apparent that the third part of the test is a much lower threshold for respondents to meet, than the human rights analysis that is applied in other forums including the Canadian Human Rights Commission/Tribunal.
+The CTA has referred to this test as the "justification test."83 On its face, it is apparent that the third part of the test is a much lower threshold for respondents to meet, than the human rights analysis that is applied in other forums including the Canadian Human Rights Commission/Tribunal.

 There can be two decisions for a single complaint.
 This is because the CTA sometimes bifurcates its determination of the issues into two parts: the first decision deals with parts (a) and (b) of the test.
 If the applicant is successful in establishing that they are a person with a disability and that they encountered an obstacle, then the CTA goes on to consider part (c) of the test.
-However, the CTA is not consistent with respect to this bifurcated process and sometimes considers all three parts of the test in the same decision.83
+However, the CTA is not consistent with respect to this bifurcated process and sometimes considers all three parts of the test in the same decision.84